All Products

 Migration Types

-Select the migration types based on your business requirements.
-The migration types must be supported by the database engine.
+Select the migration types based on your requirements and the types supported by each engine.

 Note